 1 | 2

 We know that cameras are everywhere.
 We try to avoid people pointing smartphones and other hand-held cameras at us as we walk down the street, but are we conscious of all the cameras lurking above us?
 We know we’re being watched, even in the most benign locations, yet as we become more accustomed to the presence of surveillance cameras, we stop paying attention.

 For NoMatterWhere, I point my camera at the cameras that are watching me, some more noticeable than others.
 While I certainly believe that Big Brother can be useful in some cases, I also think we need to be more aware of the scope of surveillance in our daily lives-and how it impacts our privacy.
 I make these photographs to raise questions that come from the claustrophobic sense of being constantly observed, no matter where we find ourselves.

-12 photographs from NoMatterWhere will be exhibited in KEEPING WATCH August 4-September 16 at the Colorado Photographic Arts Center in Denver.
+Twelve photographs from NoMatterWhere were exhibited in KEEPING WATCH last summer, at the Colorado Photographic Arts Center (CPAC) in Denver.